AI-MickyJ/Mixture-of-Agents/README.md

 ![Image](https://github.com/AI-MickyJ/Mixture-of-Agents/assets/171421294/7064d5ea-e3dc-4baa-b399-aa30fd433f2d)

 ## Introduction
 This project implements a Mixture of Agents (MoA) model, a novel approach to leveraging multiple Large Language Models (LLMs) to enhance reasoning and language generation capabilities.
 The implementation is based on the paper "Mixture-of-Agents Enhances Large Language Model Capabilities" by Wang et al. (2024).
+It differs in that it implements MoA with Gemini Pro 1.5, GPT4-o & Claude Sonnet 3.5 rather than open source models.

 ## How It Works